Cleopatra (1912 film): Censorship

 Like many American films of the time, Cleopatra was subject to cuts by city and state film censorship boards.
-For the 1918 release, the Chicago Board of Censors required a cut of the two intertitles "If I let you live and love me ten days, will you then destroy yourself?" and "Suppose Anthony were told that she had just left the embraces of the slave Pharon".
+For the 1918 release, the Chicago Board of Censors required a cut of the two intertitles "If I let you live and love me ten days, will you then destroy yourself?" and "Suppose Anthony were told that she [Cleopatra] had just left the embraces of the slave Pharon".

+Retrospective appraisal

+Literary and film critic Edward Wagenknecht reports that he had “much desired” to see Gardner’s 1912 six-reel production of Sardou’s Cleopatra when he was a 12-year-old boy.
+Not until 1961 did Wagenknecht have an opportunity to view the feature:

 Status and restorations

 The 1912 version of Cleopatra still exists in its entirety.
 In 2000, Turner Classic Movies had the print restored, using an earlier 1960s restoration, and commissioned a new musical score from the husband and wife team of Chantal Kreviazuk and Raine Maida.
 The restored version, complete with color tinting, first aired on TCM in August 2000.